Nationals vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 82 hits with 20 doubles, two triples, seven home runs, 38 walks and 34 RBI.
-He's also stolen one base.
+- Jurickson Profar has put up 82 hits with 20 doubles, two triples, seven home runs and 39 walks.
+He has driven in 34 runs with one stolen base.

 Profar Recent Games